johndgiese/dotvim/README.md

 Note that you may need to update the origin url for the repo (Google online if you don't know how to do this)

 ### Managing plugins
-I use Vundle to manage plugins; it is much better than the default way.
+I use vim-plug to manage plugins; it is much better than the default way.
 Google online if you don't believe me.
-Instructions on how to use it [here](https://github.com/gmarik/vundle).
+Instructions on how to use it [here](https://github.com/junegunn/vim-plug).

 ### Updating the VIMRC
 You can quickly update the vimrc by pressing \<leader\>v in normal mode.
 When you save it, it will source the changes so that you can see the effects immediately.
 Note that this doesn't always work as expected, so you may have to fully reset vim to use this.